andres-quintela/manette/README.md

 * BAYESIAN : the NIPS network with a dropout layer to improve the exploration policy.
 See this paper about [Dropout as a Bayesian Approximation](https://arxiv.org/abs/1506.02142).
 * PWYX : a bigger convolutionnal network with max pooling, inspired by [ppwwyyxx's work](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/A3C-Gym).

-**When using FIGAR**, it is better to choose a bigger network like PWYX.

 To create a new architecture follow the pattern demonstrated in the other networks.
 Then create a new class that inherits from both the ```PolicyVNetwork``` and```YourNetwork```.
 For example:  ```NewArchitecturePolicyVNetwork(PolicyVNetwork, YourNetwork)```.
 Then use this class in ```train.py```.

+## Other games

+## Advice
+* **When using FIGAR**, it is better to choose a bigger network like PWYX.
+* The **entropy regularization strength** (ERS) is an important parameter.
+It should stay between 0.01 and 0.1 .
+If you notice that your agent's score is stuck and can't improve, try increasing the ERS.
+On the contrary, if the score seams unstable (often falling down to zero without reason) or the standard deviation of the score is high, try decreasing the ERS.
+As an example, for PAAC default, I use ERS=0.02, and for FiGAR 10 , ERS = 0.05.